stakater/developer-handbook/content/architecture/ddd.md

 new Payee(Employee, role)

-If you used a naive implementation and used a single user entity, it would end up being an anaemic data model full of getters and setters, because you couldn't fully represent the user all over the place.
+If you used a naive implementation and used a single user entity, it would end up being an anaemic data model full of get and set methods, because you couldn't fully represent the user all over the place.

 There are clear boundaries in the business, so it's useful to model them that way.
 A user logging in versus a user in a payroll system versus a user playing a game are all very different, even if they are part of the same grand system.